532910/ovpn-ca/README.md

 ## A simple tool for OpenVPN CA

-Generates CA, server secrets and ovpn client configs for OpenVPN in TLS mode.
+`ovpn-ca.zsh` generates CA, server secrets and ovpn client configs for OpenVPN in TLS mode.
 A pretty simple tool.